vermaayush680/LeetCode-LinkedIn/Day-1/ReadMe.md

-#Problem
+# Problem

 https://leetcode.com/problems/best-time-to-buy-and-sell-stock/

-For Solution and Explanation, Read the docx file.
+For explanation, Read the pdf file.

+For Solution, open the Solution.py files